ttkb-oss/mipsmatch/README.md

 `mipsmatch` was inspired by the `dups` tool written for [`sotn-decomp`](https://github.com/xeeynamo/sotn-decomp).
 Unlike `dups`, `mipsmatch` finds identical segments.
 The major advantage is that fingerprints can be versioned, curated, and distributed and finding matching fingerprints is a significantly cheaper operation than determining similarity.

+`mipsmatch` is _fast_.
+Fingerprints can be created in linear time and matches are found in linear time as well.
+The scale of a fingerprint search is only dependent on the size binary being searched.

 ## mipsmatch fingerprint